Tommy Strasser recalls how Swedish diplomat Raoul Wallenberg saved him.

 Source: Montreal Holocaust Museum, 1995; editing: Montreal Holocaust Museum, 2015

-An only child, Thomas Strasser was born in Nove Zamky, Czechoslovakia, in 1926.
-At the age of sixteen, Thomas left high school and moved to Budapest, Hungary, to work at his extended family’s handbag manufacturing business.
+An only child, Tommy Strasser was born in Nove Zamky, Czechoslovakia, in 1926.
+At the age of sixteen, Tommy left high school and moved to Budapest, Hungary, to work at his extended family’s handbag manufacturing business.

-After the Arrow-Cross takeover in October 1944, Thomas was sent on a death march towards Austria, but was saved by Swedish diplomat, Raoul Wallenberg.
+After the Arrow-Cross takeover in October 1944, Tommy was sent on a death march towards Austria, but was saved by Swedish diplomat, Raoul Wallenberg.

 I frankly didn't know at the time, but it was Wallenberg and his cohort who were trying to negotiate some sort of arrangement with them.

-Thomas returned to Budapest and went into the ghetto, where he lived in an orphanage and worked as a courier.
-When the ghetto was liberated in January 1945, Thomas returned to Nove Zamky to learn that no one from his family had survived.
+Tommy returned to Budapest and went into the ghetto, where he lived in an orphanage and worked as a courier.
+When the ghetto was liberated in January 1945, Tommy returned to Nove Zamky to learn that no one from his family had survived.